RyanElliott10/NeuralCorefRes/README.md

 Using the above file hierarchy, I run the below command from `./` to start the Stanford CoreNLP server:

 `java -cp "./data/stanford-corenlp-full-2018-10-05/*" -mx4g edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000`

+## Code Conventions
+### Typing
+All code in this repo makes use of PEP 484, Python3 type hints.
+Generally, typing variables within functions is redundant and leads to excessive typing.
+Therefore, types are typically only explicitly stated in function signatures.
+However, per any rule in computer science, there are exceptions; if a variable is particularly ambiguous, explicitly stating its types makes sense should be encouraged.